MatthewLane412/repo-kickstarter-analysis/Written_Report_Template.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
   - Historically the most successful campaigns start in May and June.
 In addition, the least successful campaigns start in December.
+Most campaigns launch in late Spring to early Summer

 - What can you conclude about the Outcomes based on Goals?
   - The most successful campaigns are less than $1,000.
 Historically, campaigns less than $10,000 have over a 50% chance of success.
 I would recommend keeping the kickstarter campaing under $10,000.